-Mercury mine sites: As planned, we started implementation at the top of the watershed by requiring mine site owners to evaluate and report on the potential for mining waste to erode from their properties.
-We reviewed these reports and determined the appropriate next steps, as follows:
+As planned, we started implementation at the top of the watershed by requiring mine site owners to evaluate and report on the potential for mining waste to erode from their properties.
+These reports are posted below.
+The following erosion control work is underway:

 Midpeninsula Regional Open Space District

 The Santa Clara Valley Water District continued its voluntary methylmercury production and control studies, which it initiated in 2005.
-Solar-powered circulators were effective in suppressing methylmercury production at Lake Almaden, but not in the Almaden or Guadalupe reservoirs.
-Therefore, the District plans to install oxygenation systems in the two reservoirs.
+Initially, the District tried solar powered circulators, which were effective in suppressing methylmercury production in Lake Almaden but not in Almaden or Guadalupe Reservoirs.
+Subsequently, the District installed more powerful hypolimnetic oxygenation systems in Calero, Guadalupe, and Almaden Reservoirs.

 The four entities discussed above have established a coordinated monitoring program, led by Santa Clara County Parks.
 Monitoring data gathered thus far is inconclusive regarding changes in mercury concentrations.
+Prey fish were monitored at five locations in 2011 and 2012, and there was no statistically significant difference in prey fish mercury concentrations between these years.
 A cursory analysis of prey fish monitoring data shows that fish mercury concentrations were lower in reservoirs in 2011, as compared to 2004 (see comparison plot), but higher in Lake Almaden and creek sites (see comparison plot).
-More prey fish monitoring is planned for 2012, partly to evaluate inter-annual variation in fish tissue mercury concentrations.
-More information is available in the January 2012 annual data report.
+The program submitted two interim reports, the January 2012 and January 2013 annual data reports.
+Mercury loads to San Francisco Bay were monitored in the 2014-2015 wet season, and prey fish monitoring is scheduled for 2016.
+A report on 2011 to 2016 monitoring is due in early 2017.

 U.S. EPA gives final approval to TMDL and Water Quality Objectives for Mercury in the Guadalupe River Watershed